wernight/docker-sikulix/README.md

 #### Run headless

+**HEADLESS PROBABLY WON'T WORK AS OF CURRENT STATE - YOU'LL HAVE TO FIDDLE WITH IT**

 First you need to run a X11 program, for example you may run *Chromium* using *Xvfb* (but you may as well run *Android* the same way):

     $ docker run --rm --name chromium -v /tmp/.X11-unix -it markadams/chromium-xvfb xvfb-chromium